katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_intro.rst

 Reporting an issue
 ==================

-If you find a bug or have a suggestion regarding modules, please file issues at `Ansible Kubernetes collection <https://github.com/ansible-collections/community.kubernetes>`_.
+If you find a bug or have a suggestion regarding modules, please file issues at `Assible Kubernetes collection <https://github.com/assible-collections/community.kubernetes>`_.
 If you find a bug regarding OpenShift client, please file issues at `OpenShift REST Client issues <https://github.com/openshift/openshift-restclient-python/issues>`_.
 If you find a bug regarding Kubectl binary, please file issues at `Kubectl issue tracker <https://github.com/kubernetes/kubectl>`_